gayatripanda5/SpCas9-FnCas9-data/README.md

 This repository contains sample coordinate and topology files used to perform preliminary analysis as well as the necessary simulation and analysis scripts.
 The repository consists of the following directories
-1. simulation_data : Starting structure, prmtop, incprd and netcdf file (w/o water and ions)
+1. simulation_data : Starting structure, prmtop, incprd

 2. analysis_scripts : Jupyter notebooks and Python scripts used for analysing simulation data.
-   This repository consists of separate repositories conntaining inputs used for performing different analysis.
+   This repository consists of separate repositories containing inputs used for performing different analyses.

 ## All the simulation input (prmtop, inpcrd) can be accessed from the drive link :
 https://drive.google.com/drive/u/0/folders/1QWCM3Ip4flx-d-e0MNzYq2qlxUyo7um5